 How do you get your goats to make milk?

 Don't feel stupid if you find yourself wondering on this one.
 It surprises me how many times I've been asked this.
 Goats start making milk the same way people do.
 There must be a baby.
 Also like our bodies, as long as there is a demand there will be a supply.

 my pump won't work! what the h#$% is wrong with my pump?!

 Sadly, I'll never be a hand model.
 But see that part that I'm holding that looks like a collar or a ring?
-Get a good grip on it and hold it while simultaneously twisting the nozzle up. (counter clockwise) It should pop right up!
+First screw it down as far as it will go.
+Then get a good grip on it and hold it while simultaneously twisting the nozzle up. (counter clockwise) It should pop right up!
 From a statistics standpoint, there will be a few true duds in every batch of 10,000 pumps I order, but not many.
 In my experience, this works almost 100% of the time.

 can i come pick up my order? i live in _______ and its so close.